-- A. A Change of Use Permit shall be applied for within 30 days of the approval of Case 927-AM-19 by the County Board. - B. The Zoning Administrator shall not issue a Zoning Compliance Certificate for the proposed Self-Storage Warehouses, Business Office and Public Recreational Facility until the petitioner has demonstrated that the proposed Special Use complies with the Illinois Accessibility Code. - C. Certification from the County Health Department that a septic system on the subject property has sufficient capacity for the proposed uses is a requirement for approval of the Zoning Use Permit. - D. The Zoning Administrator shall not authorize a Zoning Compliance Certificate until the petitioner has demonstrated that any new or proposed exterior lighting on the subject property will comply with the lighting requirements of Section 6.1.2. - E. Two loading berths meeting Zoning Ordinance requirements will be constructed on the property prior to the Zoning Administrator authorizing a Zoning Compliance Certificate. - F. The Zoning Administrator shall not authorize a Zoning Compliance Certificate authorizing occupancy of the proposed buildings until the Zoning Administrator has received a certification of inspection from an Illinois Licensed Architect or other qualified inspector certifying that the new buildings comply with the following codes: (A) the 2006 or later edition of the International Building Code; (B) the 2008 or later edition of the National Electrical Code NFPA 70; and (C) the Illinois Plumbing Code.
+- A. The Special Use is subject to the approval of Case 002-AM-21. - B. The Zoning Administrator shall not issue a Zoning Compliance Certificate for the proposed construction until the petitioner has demonstrated that the proposed Special Use complies with the Illinois Accessibility Code. - C. The Zoning Administrator shall not authorize a Zoning Compliance Certificate until the petitioner has demonstrated that any new or proposed exterior lighting on the subject property will comply with the lighting requirements of Section 6.1.2. - D. The Zoning Administrator shall not authorize a Zoning Compliance Certificate authorizing occupancy of the proposed buildings until the Zoning Administrator has received a certification of inspection from an Illinois Licensed Architect or other qualified inspector certifying that the new buildings comply with the following codes: (A) the 2006 or later edition of the International Building Code and (B) the 2008 or later edition of the National Electrical Code NFPA 70. - E. A septic system shall be installed on the subject property in conjunction with construction, and: - (1) A Zoning Use Permit shall not be approved until the petitioner provides a copy of certification from the County Health Department that the proposed septic system on the subject property has sufficient capacity for the proposed use. - (2) The location of the proposed septic system shall be marked and staked prior to any grading or construction activities, and no construction activities or traffic shall be allowed in the area of the proposed septic system except as required to install the septic systems. - (3) The septic leach field shall be kept free of vehicular traffic and cannot be paved over.